 Solution:

-To keep up with these changes, scrapers should be built to be adaptive, flexible, and capable of automatically detecting modifications.
+Scrapers need to be adaptive, flexible, and able to detect modifications.
 The Crawling API improves scraper resilience by:

 - Extracting data in a structured format that minimizes dependence on fragile HTML selectors.

-- Dynamically handling JavaScript-rendered content to avoid failures caused by missing elements.
+- Handling JavaScript-rendered dynamic content to avoid failures caused by missing elements.

 - Offering automated proxy rotation to guarantee consistent access to updated pages.